 In 1979 Perez began his formal martial arts training in Aurora, Illinois, and later continued his training in South Korea under the tutelage of Grandmaster Yu Chong Su in the martial art of Hapkido.
-He is an 8th Degree Master in Hapkido, founder of both Junsakwon Hapkido and Guazabara, a Police Combatives Instructor, a full Instructor in Filipino Eskrima (Largo Mano Style) and a student of Carlson Gracie Jiu-Jitsu.
+He is an 8th Degree Master in Hapkido, founder of both Junsakwon Hapkido and Guazabara, a full Instructor in Filipino Kali (Largo Mano Style) and a student of Carlson Gracie Jiu-Jitsu.

 U.S Hapkido Lineage

 Kwang Seek Hyun (Hapkido-Chicago, Il.) >> Fowler Brothers (Hapkido-Aurora, Il.) >> Edgardo Perez

 South Korea Hapkido Lineage

 Takeda Sokaku (Aiki-Jūjutsu-Japan) >> Choi Yong Sool (Jūjutsu/Yu Sul-Korea) >>

 Yu Chong Su (Hapkido & Kumdo - Korea) >> Edgardo Perez

 Perez recently completed a book for martial artist of all styles discussing the Way of the Warrior, the value of the martial arts and what it means to follow the warriors path of both violence and peace.
 The martial arts is so much more then fighting, it's a platform to build a better human being.